 If it progresses, and the follicles become infected with Staphylococcus aureus, the acne may turn into bacterial folliculitis.
 This is a more serious skin infection that will likely need more aggressive treatment.
 Folliculitis also can lead to secondary fungal infections if not treated properly.

-Causes of Chin Acne in Cats
+Causes of Feline Chin Acne

 Plastic food bowls were once considered a possible culprit for causing feline acne (allergic or contact sensitivity), but it is now thought that the bacterial levels found on plastic dishes may be the real problem.
 Using glass, metal, or ceramic dishes will help.
 It's also important to frequently wash the dishes.